 In the next chapter we present data showing that our approach is effective in the sense that branch mispredictions are reduced and performance is improved.
-Subroutine threading is by far the most effective, especially when its relatively simplicity and small amount of machine dependent code are taken into account.
+Subroutine threading is by far the more effective than branch replication, branch inlining, apply-return inlining, or tiny inlining, especially when its relatively simplicity and small amount of machine dependent code are taken into account.
 Branch inlining is the most complicated and least portable.

 Our implementation of context threading has at least two potential problems.
 First, effort is expended at load time for regions of code that may never execute.
 This could penalize performance when large amounts of cold code are present.
 Second, is it awkward to interpose profiling instrumentation around the virtual instruction bodies dispatched from the CTT.
 The difficulty stems from the fact that subroutine threading, like direct threading, does not need a dispatch loop.
-This means that calls to profiling code must be generated in amongst the generated ated dispatch code in the CTT.
+This means that calls to profiling code must be generated in amongst the generated dispatch code in the CTT.
 Removing instrumentation after it is needed requires generated code to be rewritten or regenerated.